openvinotoolkit/openvino/tools/pot/docs/AccuracyAwareQuantizationUsage.md

 @endsphinxdirective

 ## Introduction
-In case when [DefaultQuantization](@ref pot_default_quantization_usage) alorithm introduces a significant accuracy degradation AccuracyAwareQuantization algorithm can be used to stay within the pre-defined range defined by the user.
+In case when [DefaultQuantization](@ref pot_default_quantization_usage) alorithm introduces a significant accuracy degradation, AccuracyAwareQuantization algorithm can be used to stay within the pre-defined range defined by the user.
 This may cause a degradation in performance in comparison to [DefaultQuantization](@ref pot_default_quantization_usage) algorithm because some layers can be reverted back to the original precision.

 > **NOTE**: In case of GNA `target_device`, POT moves INT8 weights to INT16 to stay in the pre-defined range of the accuracy drop.
 Thus, the algorithm works for the `performance` (INT8) preset only.
 For the `accuracy` preset, this algorithm is not helpful.

 ## Prepare data
 This step is the same as in the case of [DefaultQuantization](@ref pot_default_quantization_usage).
-The only difference is that `__getitem__()` method should `(data, annotation)` or `(data, annotation, metadata)` where `annotation` is required.
+The only difference is that `__getitem__()` method should return `(data, annotation)` or `(data, annotation, metadata)` where `annotation` is required and corresponds to the expectations of the `Metric` class.

 ## Define accuracy metric
 In order to control accuracy during the optimization a `openvino.tools.pot.Metric` interface should be implemented.
 Each implementaion should override the following properties:
-- `value` - returns the accuracy metric value for the last model output.
+- `value` - returns the accuracy metric value for the last model output in a format of `Dict[str, numpy.array]`.
-- `avg_value` - returns the average accuracy metric value for all model outputs.
+- `avg_value` - returns the average accuracy metric over collected model results in a format of `Dict[str, numpy.array]`.
+- `higher_better` should return `True` if the higher value of the metric corresponds to better performance, otherwise, returns `False`.
+Default implementation returns `True`.

+and methods:
+- `update(output, annotation)` - calculates and updates the accuracy metric value using last model output and annotation.
+- `reset()` - resets collected accuracy metric.
-- `attributes` - returns a dictionary of metric attributes:
+- `get_attributes()` - returns a dictionary of metric attributes:
    ```
    {metric_name: {attribute_name: value}}
    ```